Nadi-System/nadi-book/src/how-to.md

 If you are in a hurry, but this is your first time reading this book, at least read the [Core Concepts](./intro.md), then refer to the section you are interested in.
+[Learn by Example](./learn-examples.md)

 ## Code Blocks